 Borders determine who belongs to a group or society and who can be legitimately excluded.
 Paradoxically, the liberal script both grants the nation state the control over its borders while also constraining it from doing so, for such an act in turn contradicts the idea of personal and economic freedom and mobility.

-RU Borders addresses three sets of questions:
+RU Borders addresses three sets of questions:1.
+Historical and contemporary analysis of borders

 To what extent have contestations of the liberal script led to changes to the liberal border script itself?
 Has increased global integration of the world yielded practices regarding borders that look(ed) alike?